Why Understanding The “Buyer’s Journey” Is THE Secret Sauce To Winning Customers

 To access these data, you can go back to the interactions between the website, social media sites and the potential lead.
-The key metrics can be the articles that Annie has read, and the links she went through.
-If Annie spends more time focusing on our blog post about the range of luxury closets we offer, then we can probably assume that she is willing to spend a bit more money on getting the solution she is after.
+The key metrics can be the articles that Annie has read and the links she went through.
+If Annie focuses more on our blog post about the range of luxury closets we offer, then we can probably assume that she will spend a bit more money on getting the solution she is after.

 If the article about closet space seemed to indulge her immensely, then you can safely guess that her core issue is the need for more storage area.
 Pushing your marketing strategy and making decisions based on this information can help you create further content that encourages Annie to choose your business as the solution provider for her with a new spacious luxury closet.